J45k4/wgui/readme.md

 # wgui

-Ever wondered that you want to make web gui rust and server-side virtual dom... probably not but here it is.
+Ever wondered that you would like to make web gui with rust and server-side virtual dom... probably not but here it is.